Poker tournaments are exciting, but also long and exhausting.

 - Try and spot weak players to play against.
 By the same token, stay clear of the really good players until you can figure out their play.

 - Always try to mix things up.
 Be very aware of your table image.
 For example, you’ve been playing for an hour and you have good hands.
 So naturally, you have been raising pre-flop a lot without having to show your cards.
 However, to mix things up try raising on some weaker hands too, and keep your opponents guessing.
 I myself did just that half way through my poker career.
-Please click here for Bluffing video.
 And once your opponents spot that you have loosened up, play tight again to get them to make mistakes.

 - Table assignment is something you need to be aware of.
 Which table you are on, and which players you are playing with, is out of your hands.
 Sometimes you can be with some very good players, sometimes less so.

 - Remember your position at the table.
-That will change over the course of the tournament when you change tables as you progress through the levels Please click here for Position in Poker video
+That will change over the course of the tournament when you change tables as you progress through the levels.

-- And be aware that because you will be playing against so many different players over the course of a few days, often players you have never been up against before, you need to be reading their tells Please click here for Poker Tells video, their bluffs Please click here for Bluffing video and their traps Please click here for Paul Phua and Tom Dwan Trapping video
+- And be aware that because you will be playing against so many different players over the course of a few days, often players you have never been up against before, you need to be reading their tells, their bluffs and their traps.

 5 tips for surviving the length of a poker tournament